 She started just over a decade ago when she allowed a 12-year-old pregnant girl – a total stranger, to live at her home.
-That teen ran away from home after giving birth to a pair of twins, who also ended up in Claudia’s care.
+That teen ran away from the foster home after giving birth to a pair of twins, who also ended up in Claudia’s care.

 “I never thought of giving up on them,” said Claudia from Harkers Hall, St. Catherine.